 In such situations, IDR plans can be just the break you need.
 Instead of setting payments according to your balance, the amount due each month is tied to your income.
 According to Federal Student Aid, such a plan is intended to make your payments affordable while taking income and family size into account.

 Specifically, IDR plans set payments at a percentage of your discretionary income.
 For example, IBR sets payments at 10% to 15% of your discretionary monthly income, depending on when your loans were disbursed.

-Your discretionary income is calculated by finding the difference between your adjusted gross income and 150 percent of the annual poverty line for a family of your size and in your state.
-This means your student loan payments are individualized to match your specific income, costs of living, and family size under IDR plans.
+Your discretionary income is calculated by finding the difference between your adjusted gross income and 150% of the annual poverty line for a family of your size and in your state.
+This means your student loan payments under IDR plans are individualized to match your…

 Only federal student loans are eligible for IDR plans — not private student loans.
 The types of federal student loans you have might also determine the IDR plans in which you’re eligible to enroll.

 Additionally, you’ll need to apply and get approved for an IDR plan before you can access these lower payments.
-To enroll in IBR or another IDR plan, contact your student loan servicer or request an IDR plan at StudentLoans.gov.
+To enroll in Income-Based Repayment or another IDR plan, contact your student loan servicer or request an IDR plan via StudentAid.gov.
 Your servicer can direct you through its specific process of switching your loans over to an IDR plan.